Popcorn Popping Tips - How to pop mushroom popcorn great every time

 Here are the best devices for stovetop and air popping.

-The "Time for Treats" is the heavy duty version and best suited for those who pop popcorn frequently.
+The "Time for Treats" is the heavy-duty version and best suited for those who pop popcorn frequently.
 The Great Northern one has a more crude construction and will not hold up to daily popping, especially with our popcorn.
-Princeton Popcorn is more physically substaintial than traditional popcorn and will wear the Great Northern out quickly.
+Princeton Popcorn is more physically substantial than traditional popcorn and will wear the Great Northern out quickly.

 Hands down, the BEST popper!
 This is highly recommended by Farmer Bob and this is what we use to test-pop our product.
-It is normally around $50 but the construction quality and feature set is well worth the cost.
+It is seemingly pricey but the construction quality and feature set are well worth the cost.

 Hot Air Poppers